New Leach screwup - voters list in chaos

 So 231 people are given a vote when they no longer qualify at this address, and about an equal number who now reside there are not on the list when they are entitled to be.

 For this apartment building, the list is accurate about 25 per cent of the time and inaccurate 75 per cent of the time.
-There's little reason to think this building is any different from the other 200 to 300 apartment towers in Toronto.
+There's little reason to think this building is any different from the other 200 to 300 Toronto high-rise apartment buildings.

 It's a scandal that so many tenants are excluded from current voters lists.
 If international observers were watching this municipal election, they would call it unfair.